'We have a full house': Move-in day at University of Windsor

 According to university officials, about 500 students moved in into a residence building Sunday, including some from other provinces.

-"We're really excited to welcome them and really help introduce them to their to their Canadian experience," said University of Windsor's Residence Life Team Lead Lynn Charron.
+"We're really excited to welcome them and really help introduce them to their Canadian experience," said University of Windsor's Residence Life Team Lead Lynn Charron.

 "I think living in residence offers them a really unique opportunity to meet a lot of new people, people from other countries as well as within Canada."